JacobKnittle/osTicket-Lifecycle-Examples/README.md

 </p>

-7.) osTicket also has an option to respond to tickets being posted and the ability to change the ticket status.
+7.) osTicket also has the option to respond to tickets being posted and the ability to change the ticket status.
+If you change the ticket status to resolved or closed it will remove it from the open tickets.

 <p>
   <img width="482" alt="image" src="https://github.com/JacobKnittle/osTicket-Lifecycle-Examples/assets/124555008/80e2aa6e-772c-462d-b059-ca3a5cd4e7a0">